akgupta0777/TypeScript-DragNDrop/README.md

 I am practicing Typescript with a simple drag and drop project.

 For Running this project :
-install typescript
+-install typescript
-run tsc src/app.ts
+-run tsc command
-open index.html in browser
+-open index.html in browser